Guernsey Economic Crime & Compliance Symposium

 09:00-09:10 Welcome from the Symposium Chair

-Chris Usher, Non-Executive Director at School of International Financial Services
+Chris Usher, Managing Director of the School of International Financial Services

 09:10-09:55 Why Guernsey's no-consent regime must change and the way forward